-(3) During the stay safe period, a person in the State of Victoria must not arrange to meet, or organise or intentionally attend a gathering of, more than 199 other persons (with any infant under one year of age not counting towards this limit) for a common purpose at a public place, except:
+- (3) During the stay safe period, a person must not: - (a) in respect of a gathering not attended by any person who ordinarily resides in the restricted area, arrange to meet, or organise or intentionally attend a gathering in the relevant area of more than 199 other persons (with any infant under one year of age not counting towards this limit) for a common purpose at a public place; and - (b) in respect of a gathering attended by at least one person who ordinarily resides in the restricted area, arrange to meet, or organise or intentionally attend a gathering in the relevant area of more than 29 other persons (with any infant under one year of age not counting towards this limit) for a common purpose at a public place, except:

-Note 1: under subclause (3), the limit on the number of people who may meet at any one time in a public place is 200.
+Note 1: under subclause (3), if none of the persons attending the gathering ordinarily reside in the restricted area, the limit on the number of people who may meet at any one time in a public place is 200.
+If at least one of the persons attending the gathering ordinarily reside in the restricted area, the limit on the number of people who may meet at any one time in a public place is 30.

-Note 2: two or more groups of 200 people cannot meet for a common purpose at a public place.
+Note 2: two or more groups of 200 people under subclause (3)(a), two or more groups of 30 people under subclause (3)(b) or one or more groups of 200 people and one or more groups of 30 people cannot meet for a common purpose at a public place.
 In addition, a group in a public place must take reasonable steps to maintain a safe distance from any other groups in that public place.